What does it mean to be in good standing?

 There are several differences between the Administrative Board and the Honor Council.
 First, they deal with different matters.
 The Administrative Board is responsible for academic review, petitions (exceptions to the rules) and disciplinary cases related to social misconduct.
 The Honor Council deals solely with disciplinary cases involving academic integrity or violations of the Harvard College Honor Code.

 Second, their memberships differ.
-The Administrative Board is composed of approximately thirty members including: the Dean, who serves as Chair; several of the Associate and Assistant Deans of the College; the thirteen Allston Burr Assistant Deans and the four Resident Deans of Freshmen; the Registrar; the Dean of Admissions and Financial Aid; and senior members of the Faculty.
-The Honor Council is composed of equal numbers of undergraduate students and staff (which includes Teaching Fellows, Faculty, and Allston Burr Assistant Deans and Resident Deans of Freshmen).
+The Administrative Board is composed of approximately thirty members including: the Dean, who serves as Chair; several of the Associate and Assistant Deans of the College; the thirteen Allston Burr Resident Deans and the four Resident Deans of Freshmen; the Registrar; the Dean of Admissions and Financial Aid; and senior members of the Faculty.
+The Honor Council is composed of equal numbers of undergraduate students and staff (which includes Teaching Fellows, Faculty, and Allston Burr Resident Deans and Resident Deans of Freshmen).